-Android Password Manager is very essential utility to secure your credentials from cybercriminals and store it in an isolated environment.
+Android Password Manager is a very essential utility to secure your credentials from cybercriminals and store it in an isolated environment.

 One of the main recommendations when creating secure passwords is not to use them in different services, as it would be almost impossible to remember all of them, but don’t worry, as there are applications that will simply help you to do so.

-Hence, here we will talk about password managers, what you can expect from them, and not only that, even we will tell you what the best and most popular options are available to use.
+Hence, here we will talk about password managers, and what you can expect from them, and not only that, even we will tell you what the best and most popular options are available to use.

-Generally, most of the web browsers have their own native password managers, and it stores all the passwords that you use on the internet, simply to remind you to identify yourself on different websites and services both on your computer and on other devices as well.
+Generally, most of web browsers have their own native password managers, and it stores all the passwords that you use on the internet, simply to remind you to identify yourself on different websites and services both on your computer and on other devices as well.

 But, the fact is that all these password managers are quite basic and have virtually no options beyond reminding you.
 Cybercriminals easily capture your passwords using keyloggers.